What Does "Awaiting Disposition" Mean? A practical guide

 Awaiting Disposition in Criminal Cases

 In the realm of criminal law, "awaiting disposition" usually refers to a case where a defendant has been found guilty or has pled guilty, but the judge has yet to impose a sentence.
-This period often involves pre-sentencing investigations, such as background checks, victim impact statements, and psychological evaluations.
-The judge needs this information to make an informed decision about the appropriate punishment.
+In practice, this period often involves pre-sentencing investigations, such as background checks, victim impact statements, and psychological evaluations.
+Still, the judge needs this information to make an informed decision about the appropriate punishment.
 The disposition in this case is the final sentencing.

 Several factors can influence the length of time a criminal case remains "awaiting disposition":